Academic Catalog

 ART 3101 Photography 2 (5 Credits)

 This course explores advanced digital photography techniques with an emphasis on studio lighting techniques for both interior and exterior environments.
 Students will be asked to explore a range of photographic themes and concepts in route to personal portfolio development and creation.
-Formerly: Digital Photography 2
+Formerly: Digital Photography 2 Typically offered: Autumn, Winter, Spring.

-ART 3113 Drawing Studio: Figure (5 Credits)
+ART 3113 Figure Drawing (5 Credits)

 Provides exposure to figure drawing for students who want to develop sound drawing and observational skills in life drawing.
 Stresses composition and lighting, as well as conceptual approaches to the use of the figure in visual art.
+Typically offered: Autumn, Winter, Spring.

-ART 3202 Visual Communication I: Form (5 Credits)
+ART 3202 Visual Design (5 Credits)

 Exploration of creative ideas, resources, digital processes, media, and terminology in the development of visual communication solutions.
+Emphasis is on visual design and form.
+Typically offered: Autumn, Winter, Spring.

-ART 3302 Painting Studio: Expressive Painting (3 Credits)
+ART 3302 Painting 2 (3 Credits)

-ART 3303 Painting Studio: Figure (3 Credits)
+ART 3303 Figure Painting (5 Credits)

 Explores the development of accurate proportion and structure of the human figure in paint by focusing on light and its application to the human form.
 Also examines the study of color and value.
+Typically offered: Autumn, Winter, Spring.

 ART 3315 Painting Studio: Watermedia (3 Credits)